Nine-puraido/ARTICLES_FOOTBALL/EPL/27122025_Forest_vs_ManCity_PL.md

 ### VERDICT: Market is pricing **TEMPO REDUCTION + CONTROLLED WIN**

 The Dyche defensive transformation is documented.
 Forest will cede possession (40%) but remain compact.
-City likely score 1-2, not 3+.
+City likely score 1-2, not 3+. **Under 2.75 @ 2.05** offers slight value given the -0.75 gap and Dyche's defensive impact.

 ---